How We Communicate

-- The development team typically works remote once a week on Thursdays.
+- The Nashville-located development team typically works remote once or twice a week.

-- When working remote, it is your responsibility to make sure that your meetings for the day do not require you to be physically present for them.
+- If you're in Nashville, it is your responsibility to make sure that your meetings for the day do not require you to be physically present for them.
 If they do, you should not work remotely that day.